manjuv1/Test/README.md

 See [here](https://docs.rockylinux.org/gemstones/docker/) for details on how to install Docker in Rocky Linux.

+See [Docker in Ubuntu](https://docs.docker.com/engine/install/ubuntu/) or [Docker in Rocky Linux](https://docs.rockylinux.org/gemstones/docker/) for Docker installation.

 Add the user to the docker group.

 ```bash